itsjoesullivan/digital-ocean-wrench/README.md

 ---------------------     | -------------
-`--raw`                   | Only write out Digital Ocean's JSON response `--token=<token>`         | Manually provide access token `--no-wait`               | Do not wait for actions to move out of 'in-progress' status or for droplets to move out of 'new' status
+`--raw`                   | Only write out Digital Ocean's JSON response `--token=<token>`         | Manually provide access token `--no-wait`               | Do not wait for actions to move out of 'in-progress' status or for droplets to move out of 'new' status.
+Without `--no-wait`, `dow` will poll new actions and droplets until they reach a resolution.
 `--no-spin`               | Do not show a spinner